top of page

 However:

-• The Stewardship Board may intervene if a business creates major externalities, such as constant loud machinery, smoke, or hazards.
+• The Stewardship Board may intervene if a business creates major externalities, such as constant loud machinery, excessive smoke, or hazards.

 • The community is laissez-faire, but not at the expense of neighbors’ peace.